laurentj/slimerjs/src/IMPLEMENTATION_DOC.md

 You want to contribute?
-Here is a little doc, how SlimerJS works.
+Here is a little doc on how SlimerJS works.

 XULRunner and documentation
 ===========================